UKirsche/humhub-docs/admin/search.md

 Zend Lucence Engine
 --------------------

-By default HumHub is using a *Lucence* Index (Zend Lucence) to store search data.
+By default, HumHub is using a *Lucence* Index (Zend Lucence) to store search data.

 Default database folder: `/protected/runtime/searchdb/`